techstartucalgary/Docs/src/software/cloud-computing/README.md

 ## Types of Cloud Computing

 - **Public Cloud**: Services are owned and operated by third-party cloud providers and delivered over the internet.
 You pay for only for what you use(AKA Operating expense-OpEx).
-- **Private Cloud**: Infrastructure is owned and used exclusively by a single organization.
-They pay for all the Infrastructure upfront (AKA Capital expense-CapEx).
+- **Private Cloud**: Infrastructure is owned and used exclusively by a single organization. you pay for all the Infrastructure upfront (AKA Capital expense-CapEx).
 - **Hybrid Cloud**: Combines public and private cloud environments.
 - **Multi Cloud**: Use multiple public cloud providers.